Waking Up Your Overwintered Geraniums!

 Wintering geraniums is so easy.
 To overwinter the geraniums in their pots, I literally picked them up at the end of the season and put them on the shelf in the garage, as-is.
 Maybe once a month or so while in the garage, I would give them a little water so they wouldn’t completely dry up.
 The garage stays 50-60 degrees Fahrenheit all winter.
 At the end of the winter, they looked like the picture above on the left.
 I have 7 different plants that all looked like that, so I cleaned them up by cutting off all the dead leaves and also cut off any dried up branches.
 The picture on the right shows 3 of the 7 plants after they were cleaned up.
 Much better!
 Even though they look pathetic at this stage, they will grow to be full and beautiful plants pretty quickly.
 When the weather gets warmer in the next few weeks, I’m going to top dress the pots with fresh soil and scratch in some Osmocote fertilizer.
 I will also supplement with Miracle-Gro weekly.
 In the meantime, I’m keeping them in my sunroom until it gets warm enough to place them outside.
 Once they show signs of active growth, I will start fertilizing them.

 When you bring your geraniums outside after being in winter storage, especially if they have tender growth like the pictures above, place the plants in complete shade at first.
 This is called hardening them off.
 The tender leaves need to slowly get used to the brighter light.
 If you don’t do this, the leaves will burn.
 Gradually introduce them into the sun.
 Geraniums like a lot of sun so find a suitable spot.
-In no time, they will look like the red geraniums in the photo below.
-This picture was taken in my garden in 2016.

 If you haven’t overwintered a geranium yet, and you like these plants, please give it a try and share your story with me!
 I’ve love to hear from you!